 The Journey To A Nepali Recording Studio

-COW Library : Audio Professionals : Jiggy Gaton : The Journey To A Nepali Recording Studio
+COW Library : Audio Engineering : Jiggy Gaton : The Journey To A Nepali Recording Studio

 When I realized that I would be making Nepal my permanent base camp, I had no idea what to expect as I began to organize my professional life here.
 I had originally come as a well-packed trekker, complete with a 3-chip camcorder, laptop, digital camera, and a bag of lenses.
 Also stuffed inside of wool socks were cables, dongles, and requisite doohickeys.

 I was still wholly unprepared for what I found inside my new neighbourhood cybercafé.
 From the outside, it resembled a Wild West telegraph office.
 In fact, there even was an electrical telegraph machine, although I never saw anyone pounding that key.
 Instead, there were rows of underpowered ancient rollyour- own desktops, with crowds of Nepalese pounding away on something a little more up-to-date.